ajour/ajour/CLI.md

         --data <data-directory>    Path to a custom data directory for the app

 SUBCOMMANDS:
-    backup     Backup your WTF and/or AddOns folders install    Install an addon from the command line update              Update all addons, WeakAura and Plater auras update-addons       Update all addons
+    backup     Backup your WTF, AddOns, and/or Ajour data folders install    Install an addon from the command line update              Update all addons, WeakAura and Plater auras update-addons       Update all addons